Sam-Tracey/Data_Representation_Project/README.md

 <p> Our synthetic employee attrition data is initially stored in a .csv file before being read into our MySQL database.
 We also extract the following macro economic data:

 * <a href="https://fred.stlouisfed.org/series/SCUR">Unemployment Rate in South Carolina</a>
-* <a href="https://fred.stlouisfed.org/series/SCMFG">All Employees: Manufacturing in South Carolina</a>
 * <a href="https://fred.stlouisfed.org/series/JTS00SOQUL">Quits: Total Nonfarm in South Census Region</a>
 * <a href="https://fred.stlouisfed.org/series/JTS00SOJOL">Job Openings: Total Nonfarm in South Census Region</a>